-During the year ended 31 March 2019 the company's principal activities were the purchase and sale of sodium carbonate (soda ash) for supply in the UK.
-However, on 31 March 2019, the directors took the decision to cease trading.
+On 31 March 2019, the directors took the decision to cease trading.
 As the directors do not intend to acquire a replacement trade, they have not prepared the financial statements on a going concern basis.
 The effect of this is as follows:

-All inventory was sold by the end of the fiscal year so there is no inventory subject to a review of net realisable value.
+The Company has no inventory subject to a review of net realisable value.
 The Company has no long-term assets to be designated as held for sale upon discontinuance of operations and/or subject to impairment tests.
-All assets and liabilities at 31 March 2019 are current and carried at fair value.
-Accounts receivable and payable remained outstanding at 31 March 2019, and the Company will be continued until such time in 2020 as all obligations have been settled and all assets have been collected.
+The Company has no assets or liabilities at 31 March 2020.
+No accounts receivable or payable remained outstanding at 31 March 2020, and all obligations have been settled and all assets have been collected.